Local government in India: Legal framework

 Following laws and subsequent amendments were passed to implement the selected recommendations of various committees.

 The 73rd Constitutional Amendment Act (1992)

-The idea which produced the 73rd and Amendment was not a response to pressure from the grassroots, but to an increasing recognition that the institutional initiatives of the preceding decade had not delivered, that the extent of rural poverty was still much too large and thus the existing structure of government needed to be reformed.
+The idea which produced the 73rd Constitution Amendment was not a response to pressure from the grassroots, but to an increasing recognition that the institutional initiatives of the preceding decade had not delivered, that the extent of rural poverty was still much too large and thus the existing structure of government needed to be reformed.
 This idea evolved from the Centre and the state governments.
 It was a political drive to see PRIs as a solution to the governmental crises that India was experiencing.

 The Constitutional (73rd Amendment) Act, passed in 1992 by the Narasimha Rao government, came into force on April 24, 1993.
 It was meant to provide constitutional sanction to establish "democracy at the grassroots level as it is at the state level or national level".
 Its main features are as follows: